 Occurred: January 2018

-Fabio, a robot designed at Heriot-Watt University to communicate with humans, appears to have put people off when trialed at Scottish supermarket chain Margiotta's flagship Edinburgh store.
+Fabio, a robot developed to communicate with humans, was actively avoided by customers when trialed at Scottish supermarket chain Margiotta's flagship Edinburgh store and quickly lost its job.

-A customised version of Softbank's Pepper robot, Fabio was programmed to communicate, be helpful, have fun and tell jokes, and dispense hugs and high-fives.
+A customised version of Softbank's Pepper robot, Fabio was programmed by researchers at Heriott-Watt University to communicate, be helpful, have fun and tell jokes, and dispense hugs and high-fives.ย

 Unexpectedly, Margiotta employees seemed to enjoy Fabio's company, feeling that it reduced more menial parts of their jobs.
 Some employees started crying when he was fired.